-The T802 parametric oxygen analyzer is a microprocessor-controlled analyzer that determines the percent concentration of molecular oxygen (O_2) in a sample gas drawn through the instrument.
+The T803 analyzer is a microprocessor-controlled analyzer that determines the percent concentration of carbon dioxde (CO_2) and molecular oxygen (O_2) in a sample gas drawn through the instrument.
 It uses a paramagnetic sensor that relies on the relatively high reactivity of O_2 molecules to magnetic fields to generate a current that is proportional to the amount of O_2 present in the sensor chamber.
+The carbon dioxide measurement is achieved using infrared absorption technology.

 Calibration of the instrument is performed in software and does not require physical adjustments to the instrument.
-During calibration the microprocessor measures the current state of the O_2 Sensor output and various other physical parameters of the instrument and stores them in memory.
-The microprocessor uses these calibration values, measurements made on the sample gas along with data regarding the current temperature and pressure of the gas to calculate a final O_2 concentration.
+During calibration the microprocessor measures the current state of both Sensor outputs and various other physical parameters of the instrument and stores them in memory.
+The microprocessor uses these calibration values, measurements made on the sample gas along with data regarding the current temperature and pressure of the gas to calculate the final concentrations.